Most people want to stay independent in their own home for as long as possible. You can do this by:

 Supported and sheltered housing

-Supported and sheltered housing allows people with disabilities, older people, and people with other support needs, to live as independently as possible.
+This helps people with disabilities, older people, and people with other support needs, to live as independently as possible.
+Supported housing can be the stepping stone to independent living.

 There are over 130 sheltered housing schemes in Cambridgeshire.
-All tenants living in sheltered housing have access to a support service.
-This could be a scheme manager or a visiting support service for people aged 65 years and above, to support independent living.
+All tenants have access to a support service.
+This could be a scheme manager or a visiting support service for people aged 65 years and above..

-All schemes should be equipped with a 24 hour alarm call system for emergencies.
+All schemes should have a 24 hour call system for emergencies.

 Accommodation is usually self-contained.
 Most schemes have a communal lounge, laundry room and a garden.
 Many schemes run social events and these are usually organised by residents.